 Capacitor start/capacitor run motors use both a start capacitor for higher starting torque and a run capacitor for increased efficiency.
 These motors have the start capacitor switched out of the circuit when the rotor speed reaches 75% of the rated speed but the run capacitor stays in the circuit to reduce the amp draw of the motor.
 These are typically 3 horsepower to 15 horsepower.

-We have 12V, 24V, 36V, 48V, 90V and 180V totally enclosed fan cooled motors available as well as DC controls.
-These used in a variety of areas.
+Electric Motor Company carries 12V, 24V, 36V, 48V, 90V and 180V totally enclosed fan cooled motors available as well as DC controls.
 The lower voltages, 12V-48V DC motors, are used when AC power is not available but battery power is available.
 90v and 180V DC motors are typically used on a DC drive to vary the output speed of the motor.